zanminkian/git-validator/README.md

 }
 ```

-And then install it.
+Next, install the package:

 ```sh
 pnpm add -D @zanminkian/git-hooks
 ```

-After that, you can commit your code in your project.
-The invalid code and the invalid committed message will be blocked automatically.
+Now you can commit code to your project.
+Invalid code or commit messages will be automatically blocked.

-## Advanced usage
+## Advanced Usage

-### Work with `husky`
+### Working with `husky`

-This library can work by standalone.
-But if you have husky 5 or greater installed, because husky will ignore the `.git/hooks/commit-msg` and `.git/hooks/pre-commit`, `.husky/commit-msg` and `.husky/pre-commit` need to be added manually:
+This library can work as a standalone package.
+However, if you have Husky 5 or a later version installed, you'll need to manually add `.husky/commit-msg` and `.husky/pre-commit`, as Husky will ignore the `.git/hooks/commit-msg` and `.git/hooks/pre-commit`:

 ```sh
 #!/usr/bin/env sh